Tuvalu Travel Information

 Vaccinations are recommended for hepatitis A and hepatitis B for all travellers.
 Those who are spending lots of time outdoors and may be at risk of animal bites should consider a rabies vaccination, but in most cases this will not be necessary.
 Tap water should be avoided unless boiled, filtered or chemically disinfected.

 There are no particular health risks associated with travel to Tuvalu, but medical care is extremely limited and even essential medications can be in short supply.
-Therefore, comprehensive travel insurance is recommended, and all required medications should be brought with, in the original packaging, and with a signed and dated letter from a doctor detailing what they are and why they are needed.
+Therefore, comprehensive travel health insurance is recommended, and all required medications should be brought with, in the original packaging, along with a signed and dated letter from a doctor detailing what they are and why they are needed.

 Social interactions in Tuvalu are friendly and informal.
 Respect for elders is important.
 The population of Tuvalu is predominantly Congregationalist, and conservative Christian values are practised.
+Homosexuality is illegal in Tuvalu.

 Become our Tuvalu Travel Expert